“Went to a party

 Ray Riddall tries to recover 8th from Prusa.
 He has purchase on the approach to Tarzan and starts moving to the inside.
 Prusa defends the position, maybe a tad overly confident by also moving to the inside.
 Both cars touch and shoot off the track.
 Ending up in the catch fence curving itself around Tarzan atop the dunes.
 As Ray Riddall is plowing through high helms of dune grass and even more loose sand in a bid to rejoin the track, I flash by.
 Prusa is less lucky.
 His race ends there.

 An even better surprise awaits me out of Hugenholtz.
 Acerclinth has parked his car on the side of the road, nose straight into the Armco.
 It is Jonatan’s first more or less sympathetic gesture coming my way this race.
-Still, a gift horse should not be looked in the mouth.
+Still, a gifted horse should not be looked in the mouth.
 So I just storm by.

 Kowalski seems to have learned nothing from his earlier Scheivlak-antics with Ibanez.
 He now tries to muscle his way past Chacon on the inside.
 With all the finesse and the restraint one would expect from the odd elephant in the china shop.
 He may be a Cossack, that Kowalski, but he certainly developed a taste for the finer art of kamikaze moves.
 He slides off the track again at Scheivlak and spins Chacon while at it.
-The Brazilian can obviously not spare anyone a second before going again; with his samba honour under siege and all.
+The Brazilian can obviously not spare anyone a second before going again; with his samba honor under siege and all.
 He starts accelerating in the middle of the track… very very slowly… Making sure to block the entire track.

 I have no option but to hit the brakes hard.
 And almost end up with Martinelli, who has rejoined after an earlier off, up my back.
 But Lady Luck now seems to be on my side.
 I manage to round Chacon without contact.
 And Martinelli is still behind as I spear out of that damned Scheivlak.
 The entire train of Acerclinth-Kowalski-Chacon is behind again.